 Social Media is a proven, valuable tactic to increase brand awareness, product interest, and website traffic.
-Having managed social media campaigns for top brands over the years as well as leveraging social platforms for my blog, I can unequivocally say that social media marketing works.
-While the benefits of social media marketing may be common knowledge, some business leaders don’t realize and capitalize on social media as a useful source of “voice of customer” (VOC) data.
-Unstructured feedback, like social conversations, is just as important as structured data, i.e. customer surveys, and should be incorporated into a holistic CX program.
+Having managed campaigns for top brands as well as leveraging social platforms for my blog, I can unequivocally say that social media marketing works.
+While the benefits may be common knowledge, many leaders don’t realize and capitalize on social media as a useful source of “voice of customer” (VOC) data.
+Unstructured feedback, like social conversations, is just as important as structured data, i.e. customer surveys, and needs to be incorporated into a holistic CX program.

 5 Tips On How To Improve Customer Experiences using Social Media:

-1. Actively respond to what people are saying on social media, both positive and negative views.
+1. Actively respond to what people are saying, both positive and negative views.

 “77% users feel more positive about a brand when their Tweet has been replied to.”
 Use social media to thank customers for positive reviews and to answer questions.